PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Introduction

-In section \ref{ThBG} we give an overview of the theory of NMR and NQR, including both the description of nuclear spin dynamics and the generation of the spectra from the analysis of the FID.
-In section \ref{SUSoft} we present the simulation software, providing practical information about its installation, structure and usage.
-In section \ref{ExEx} we report several examples of simulations carried out with our software, which have been chosen due to their relevance for the purposes of quantum control and quantum information processing.
+The paper is organized as follows, in section \ref{ThBG} we give an overview of the theory of NMR and NQR, including both the description of nuclear spin dynamics and the generation of the spectra from the analysis of the FID.
+In section \ref{SUSoft} we present the simulation software, providing practical information about its installation, structure, and usage.
+In section \ref{ExEx} we report several examples of simulations carried out with PULSEE, which have been chosen for their relevance to quantum control and quantum information processing.
+Specifically, in \mbox{section \ref{HyperFSim}} we illustrate how ideas developed in the context of QIS can be deployed to efficiently probe the complexity of the hyperfine tensor arising as a result of intricate interactions in the emergent quantum phases of matter \cite{Lu17,RongOrbit19, PhysRevLett.127.237201, Pourovskiie21}.